I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 Haha!

 Oh yeah, Godfrey Markov.
-I think he also invented the edible harpsichord.
+Also the inventor of the edible harpsichord.

 Basically what I'm saying is that to whatever degree we have free will, we can always change our habits, so that certain actions become easier over time.